kubernetes-sigs/kubespray/docs/getting-started.md

 Getting started
 ===============

-The easiest way to run the deployement is to use the **kargo-cli** tool.
+The easiest way to run the deployement is to use the **kubespray-cli** tool.
-A complete documentation can be found in its [github repository](https://github.com/kubespray/kargo-cli).
+A complete documentation can be found in its [github repository](https://github.com/kubespray/kubespray-cli).

 Here is a simple example on AWS:

 * Create instances and generate the inventory

 ```
-kargo aws --instances 3
+kubespray aws --instances 3
 ```

 * Run the deployment

 ```
-kargo deploy --aws -u centos -n calico
+kubespray deploy --aws -u centos -n calico
 ```

 Building your own inventory